lovasoa/bad_json_parsers/README.md

-# bad_json_parsers
+# Bad JSON parsers

 Exposing problems in json parsers of several programming languages.

 ## Introduction

-Many JSON parsers (and many parsers in general) use recursion to parse nested JSON structure.
+Many JSON parsers (and many parsers in general) use [recursion](https://en.wikipedia.org/wiki/Recursion_(computer_science)) to parse nested structures.
-This is very convenient while programming the parser, but it has consequenses on what the parser can parse: indeed, the stack trace is usually limited to a value much smaller than the available RAM, and this implies that a program with too many levels of recursion will fail.
+This is very convenient while programming the parser, but it has consequenses on what the parser can parse: indeed, the size of the [call stack](https://en.wikipedia.org/wiki/Call_stack) is usually limited to a value several orders of magnitude smaller than the available RAM, and this implies that a program with too many levels of recursion will fail.

 However, the [JSON specification](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf) doesn't contain any limit on how deeply nested JSON structures can be.